 Harm Reduction and Vaping

 Tobacco harm reduction is a key public health strategy.
 In areas where “abstinence-only” approaches are ineffective, harm reduction is widely practised in public health.
-An example is the reduction of the harms of illicit drugs by providing syringe exchange of methadone.
+An example is the reduction of the harms of illicit drugs by providing syringe exchange for methadone.

 In practice, this primarily means encouraging smokers or would-be smokers to adopt non-combustible nicotine products such as e-cigarettes (vapes) rather than combustible, smoking products such as cigarettes.
 The rationale is that these products are a lot less harmful than the alternative.

-E-cigarettes (or vaping) can help New Zealand reach Smokefree 2025
+Vaping can help New Zealand reach Smokefree 2025

 Vaping continues to be highly disruptive to tobacco smoking and presents a fraction of the harm.
 Creating an environment where smokers can use this much less harmful alternative to manage nicotine addiction is likely to have a significant impact on chronic disease prevention in New Zealand, especially for Maori, Pacific and low-income populations.